 The dish has been made light-weight and of low solidity by replacing the conventional back-up structure by a series of rope trusses (made of thin stainless steel wire ropes) stretched between 16 parabolic frames made of tubular steel.
 The wire ropes are tensioned suitably to make a mosaic of plane facets approximating a parabolic surface.
 A light-weight thin wire mesh (made of 0.55 mm diameter stainless steel wire) with a grid size varying from 10 X 10 mm in the central part of the dish to 20 X 20 mm in the outer parts, stretched over the rope truss facets forms the reflecting surface of the dish.
 The low-solidity design cuts down the wind forces by a large factor and is particularly suited to Indian conditions where there is no snowfall in the plains.
 The overall windforces and the resulting torques for a 45-m GMRT dish are similar to those for only a 22-m dish of conventional design, thus resulting in substantial savings in cost.

 The dish is connected to a `cradle' which is supported by two elevation bearings on a yoke placed on a 3.6 m diameter slewing-ring bearing secured on the top of a 15 metre high concrete tower.
 The weight of the disk is about 80 tonnes and the counter-weight is about 40 tonnes.
 The dishes have alt-azimuth mount.
-The salient parameters and specifications of each dish are summarized in the Table.

 The large size of the parabolic dishes implies that GMRT will have over three times the collecting area of the Very Large Array (VLA) in New Mexico, USA which consists of 27 antennas of 25 m diameter and is presently the world's largest aperture synthesis telescope operating at centimetre wavelengths.
 At 327 MHz, GMRT will be about 8 times more sensitive than VLA because of the larger collecting area, higher efficiency of the antennas and a substantially wider usable bandwidth because of the low level of man-made radio interference in India.